-Asphenaz is mentioned in the first chapter of Daniel as master of the Eunuchs.
+(1) Asphenaz is mentioned in the first chapter of Daniel as master of the Eunuchs (Dan 1:3).
 The following statement has been found on monuments of ancient Babylon which are now in the Berlin Museum: “Ashpenaz, master of eunuchs in the time of Nebuchadnezzar”.

-Daniel is very detailed and, as confirmed by archaeological records, correct in his categories of wise men (cf. 2:2, 27).
+(2) Daniel is very detailed and, as confirmed by archaeological records, correct in his categories of wise men (cf. Dan 2:2, 27).

-The prophet describes the practice of Belshazzar’s wives eating with the men on festive occasions (5:1-4).
+(4) The prophet describes the practice of Belshazzar’s wives eating with the men on festive occasions (Dan 5:1-4).
 This was the custom in ancient Babylon and Persia (Herodotus, History, V.18), but not in the period of the Greeks in the second century BC.

-Daniel locates the city of Shushan in the province of Elam (8:2), whereas boundaries changes in the Persian period located Shushan in the province of Susiana.
+(6) Daniel locates the city of Shushan in the province of Elam (Dan 8:2), whereas boundary changes in the later Persian period located Shushan in the province of Susiana.

-It is commonly agreed that Daniel correctly represents Nebuchadnezzar’s building prowess – and his corresponding braggadocio.
-The East India House inscriptions in London has six columns of Babylonian writing bragging about building operations which Nebuchadnezzar carried on in enlarging the beautifying Babylon.
-Pfeiffer admits: “We shall presumably never know how our author learned that the new Babylon was the creation of Nebuchadnezzar (4:30) … and that Belshazzar … was functioning as king when Cyrus took Babylon in 538 (ch.
+(7) Daniel correctly represents Nebuchadnezzar’s building prowess.
+The East India House inscriptions in London have six columns of Babylonian writing bragging about building operations which Nebuchadnezzar carried on in enlarging and beautifying Babylon.
+Pfeiffer admits: “We shall presumably never know how our author learned that the new Babylon was the creation of Nebuchadnezzar (Dan 4:30) … and that Belshazzar … was functioning as king when Cyrus took Babylon in 538 (ch.
 5).”

-The following points are also classified as internal evidence, but it is evidence which critics offer to argue for a second century authorship.
-However, in many instances this evidence rather supports a sixth century authorship:
+The following points are also internal evidence, but it is evidence that critics offer to argue for second-century authorship.
+However, in many instances, this evidence rather supports sixth-century authorship:

 LATER MORE DETAILED

-However, the detail provided with respect to the evil king does not prove that the book was written in the time of the evil king.
-The purpose of the prophecies is to identify and describe this evil king.
+Critical scholars argue that the detail provided with respect to the evil king shows that the book was written in the time of the evil king.
+But there is another explanation: The purpose of the prophecies is to identify and describe this evil king.
 The only purpose for describing the preceding kings and kingdoms is to provide information to identify the evil king.

-Driver, the famous critic mentioned above, once eloquently said:
+Driver, the famous critic mentioned above, once eloquently stated: